How to train your dog to stay

 Ask your dog to sit and “stay”.
 Just lean slightly to the side, away from them, to get them used to you moving your body away from them.
 Go back to your starting position and reward them.
 Encourage them to stand up and move around for a short break, and then repeat.

 Gradually build up how far and in what direction you move.
-As with building up the duration, we want to be unpredictable, so for example, you might practice moving one step to the side, then two, then one step backwards or on the diagonal, then four steps ahead.
-This variety teaches your dog that whatever direction you move away from them, they will still only get their treat reward for staying exactly in the position they were in when you said “stay”.
+As with building up the duration, we want to be unpredictable.
+For example, you might practice moving one step to the side, then two, then one step backwards or on the diagonal, then four steps ahead.